01208 892 855

 For other crisis situations

-• 24/7 NHS mental health response line for support and advice, call us free on 0800 038 5300, any time day or night if you are worried about your own or someone else’s mental health.
-The team behind our 24/7 open access telephone response line will listen to you and determine how best to help.
-Visit: https://www.cornwallft.nhs.uk/i-need-help-now
+• Contact NHS 24/7 mental health response line for support and advice, call free on 0800 038 5300, any time day or night if you are worried about your own or someone else’s mental health

-If you, or the person you’re concerned about, is already in contact with NHS mental health services, then you should have a care plan which outlines what to do in a crisis.
+If you, or the person you’re concerned about, is already under the care of NHS mental health services, then there may be a care plan which outlines what to do in a crisis.
 This might be to contact your GP or the Adult Mental Health Team that supports you.

 Someone to talk to

-The Samaritans offer emotional support and a listening ear 24 hours a day, 365 days a year:
+Samaritans offer emotional support and a listening ear 24 hours a day, 365 days a year.
+Call free on 116 123 or email jo@samaritans.org

 Mind operates an Information Line which provides information on types of mental health problem, where to get help, medication and alternative treatments and advocacy.
 It operates from 9am to 6pm Monday to Friday (except Bank Holidays)

-Mindline Trans+ is a confidential, mental health support helpline for people who identify as Trans, Agender, Gender Fluid, Non-binary and also supports family members and friends and provides signposting to other services and resources.
-Tel No: 0300 330 5468
+Mindline Trans+ is a confidential, mental health support helpline for people who identify as Trans, A gender, Gender Fluid, Non-binary and also supports family members and friends and provides signposting to other services and resources – Call 0300 330 5468

 Signposting and information

-Cornwall Mind can signpost you to mental health services.
+Cornwall Mind can signpost you to mental health services – Email info@cornwallmind.org

 Thank you for subscribing to our newsletter.
 Have a lovely day!